microsoft/vivainsights-odatadl/README.md

-# Viva Insights OData Query Download
+# Microsoft Viva Insights OData Query Download

-This repository provides sample python code to download Microsoft Viva Leader Insights (Workplace Analytics) flexible queries as `.csv` files using an OData link.
-The key use case is to enable analysts to automate the download of flexible queries without accessing the Web Experience.
+This repository provides sample python code to **download Microsoft Viva Leader Insights (Workplace Analytics) flexible queries as `.csv` files using an OData link**.

+The key use case is to enable analysts to automate the download of flexible queries without going through the Web Experience.

 The code itself is primarily based on [ms-identity-python-daemon](https://github.com/Azure-Samples/ms-identity-python-daemon).